Kugoji/House-Price-Predictor-App/README.md

 `Residual Plot` - which presents an **interactive scatterplot** of the residuals from the chosen model, showing how **far off predictions are from actual observations**

 Since there are two columns, the user can **view two seperate models at the same time**, comparing the values of each model with another.

+### `Prediction Mode`
+This mode is where the fun happens!
+The user can now select a given model and use it to form their own predictions on house prices based on their variable input values!

+To get started, there are important rules that must be followed so the app functions as designed:

+- **Only integer** values can be used for the `bed` variable `(eg. 3)`
+- **Integer** or **.5** values can be used for the `bathroom` variable `(eg. 2.5)`
+- To choose `SW` as your area quadrant, **leave all other area quadrants with the input of 0**
+- **Do not select more than one area quadrant as having a value of 1**

+Using `Choose model` the user can then select one of the previously named models that will be forming their house price predictions.

+Once selected, the user can choose the values of the **input variables** like the `square footage`, `number of beds`, `number of baths`.

+To select an **area quadrant**, the user must insert a value of `1` for the desired quadrant while leaving the others at `0`.
+To show the `SW` quadrant, the user must leave all the displayed area quadrants with a value of `0`.

+To then finally **produce the prediction**, the user must select `Intialize model` on the left-hand side.
+Once selected, a predicted price of the house the user "configured" will be shown!

+The different models will have different prediction values, even when given the same input values, so try to explore their differences and compare which ones might be more accurate!